Republic of Sudan (1956–1969): Politics of independence

 Major issues confronting Khalil's coalition government included winning agreement on a permanent constitution, stabilizing the south, encouraging economic development, and improving relations with Egypt.
 Strains within the Umma-PDP coalition hampered the government's ability to make progress on these matters.
 The Umma, for example, wanted the proposed constitution to institute a presidential form of government on the assumption that Abd al-Rahman al-Mahdi would be elected the first president.
 The consensus was lacking about the country's economic future.
 A poor cotton harvest followed the 1957 bumper cotton crop, which Sudan had been unable to sell at a good price in a glutted market.
 This downturn depleted Sudan's reserves and caused unrest over government-imposed economic restrictions.
 To overcome these problems and finance future development projects, the Umma called for greater reliance on foreign aid.
 The PDP, however, objected to this strategy because it promoted unacceptable foreign influence in Sudan.
-The PDP's philosophy reflected the Arab nationalism espoused by Gamal Abdul Nasser, who had replaced Egyptian leader Naguib in 1954.
+The PDP's philosophy reflected the Arab nationalism espoused by Gamal Abdel Nasser, who had replaced Egyptian leader Naguib in 1954.
 Despite these policy differences, the Umma-PDP coalition lasted for the remaining year of the parliament's tenure.
 Moreover, after the parliament adjourned, the two parties promised to maintain a common front for the 1958 elections.

 The electorate gave a plurality in both houses to the Umma and an overall majority to the Umma-PDP coalition.
 The NUP, however, won nearly one-quarter of the seats, largely from urban centers and from Gezira Scheme agricultural workers.
 In the south, the vote represented a rejection of the men who had cooperated with the government—voters defeated all three southerners in the preelection cabinet—and a victory for advocates of autonomy within a federal system.
 Resentment against the government's taking over mission schools and against the measures used in suppressing the 1955 mutiny contributed to the election of several candidates who had been implicated in the rebellion.

 After the new parliament convened, Khalil again formed an Umma-PDP coalition government.
 Unfortunately, factionalism, corruption, and vote fraud dominated parliamentary deliberations at a time when the country needed decisive action with regard to the proposed constitution and the future of the south.
 As a result, the Umma-PDP coalition failed to exercise effective leadership.